AisekleOvus/AQR/readme.md

 # AQR
-## Opera Addon - Address to QR
+## Opera Addon - URL to QR
-Converts address line to QR-code to continue reading with mobile devices
+Converts URL to QR-code to continue reading on mobile devices